jvanengers/woolsocks-extension/docs/ROADMAP.md

 - Assets and locale fallback behave as expected across browsers

 ---

+SOLUTION NOTES:

+---

+# Completed

+## 11) Enforce country-scoped deals (vouchers and online cashback)

+Status: Completed — 2025-10-13 (see Completed items)

+Problem: Deals from outside the visited site's country are considered and shown today, which can mislead users (e.g., Dutch users seeing Amazon.com vouchers that do not apply in NL).

+- Goal
+  - Apply country-scoping rules aligned with product constraints:
+    - Vouchers: restricted by the visited domain’s country.
+    - Online cashback: restricted by the user account’s country (service rule).
+- Country source of truth (runtime)
+  - Vouchers (per-visit): derive country from the visited URL/domain using domain/locale parsing (e.g., TLD `.nl`, path `/nl/`, brand-specific patterns).
+  - Online cashback (per-user): use signed-in profile country as the authoritative source; fall back to language-derived default only when user country is unknown.
+  - Persist last derived values in storage for diagnostics; allow override via Settings for debugging.
+- Filtering and matching
+  - Vouchers (`GIFTCARD`): include only when the voucher's canonical product URL locale segment matches the visited domain country (e.g., product URL path `/nl-NL/giftcards-shop/...` → NL).
+Do not rely on a query parameter; country is conveyed via the locale path segment.
+  - Online cashback (`CASHBACK` with `usageType ONLINE`): include only when the deal's `country` matches the user's account country.
+  - Maintain and use a domain→country/locale map (per partner) for voucher scoping to avoid cross-locale hostnames (e.g., `.com` vs `.nl`) and to correctly interpret path-based locales (e.g., `nike.com/nl/en`).
+- UX
+  - If a site is detected but only cross-country deals exist, show a neutral message: "No deals available for your country."
+Optionally offer a country switch entry point.
+  - Respect real-time blacklist to suppress prompts on sensitive sites.
+- Analytics
+  - Emit `deal_country_mismatch` with `domain`, `partner`, `deal_country`, `visited_country` (voucher) or `user_country` (online cashback), `flow` (voucher/oc).
+- Success criteria
+  - Cross-country deals no longer appear; reduced misclicks/complaints; country match rate > 99% across top domains.

+---

+## 13) Anonymous API calls to reduce tab flashing
+Status: Completed

+Goal: Use anonymous/unauthenticated API calls wherever possible to fetch deal and voucher details, further reducing the need for authenticated relay tabs and minimizing background tab flashing.

+- Anonymous endpoints
+  - Identify which deal/voucher APIs can work without authentication (public deals, partner info, basic eligibility).
+  - Create anonymous API client that bypasses cookie-based authentication entirely.
+  - Use anonymous calls for initial deal detection, partner lookup, and basic voucher information.
+- Authentication fallback
+  - Only use authenticated calls when absolutely necessary (user-specific deals, personalized rates, account-specific vouchers).
+  - Implement graceful degradation: show anonymous deals first, then enhance with authenticated data when available.
+- Implementation
+  - Add anonymous API client alongside existing authenticated client.
+  - Route calls based on data requirements: anonymous for public data, authenticated for user-specific data.
+  - Cache anonymous responses with appropriate TTL to reduce API load.
+- Benefits
+  - Eliminates most background tab opens for deal detection and basic voucher info.
+  - Faster initial load times for popup and content scripts.
+  - Reduced user-visible tab flashing during normal browsing.
+- Analytics
+  - Track `api_call_anonymous`, `api_call_authenticated`, `api_call_fallback` with endpoint and success/failure.
+- Success criteria
+  - >80% of deal/voucher API calls use anonymous endpoints; <5% of user sessions trigger authenticated relay tabs; faster popup load times.

+---
+---

+### COMPLETED: Chrome Web Store (Google) — upfront consent + countdown notification with opt out
+We should adapt the automatic redirection pattern so it follows these guidelines:
+    1. During onboarding, ask explicitly:
+“Do you want Woolsocks to auto-activate cashback (redirect via affiliate link) when you visit partner stores?”
+→ Options: Enable auto mode / Ask me each time
+    2. If user enables auto mode, you remember their preference, but you do not silently redirect.
+    3. At each partner store load, show a small but obvious UI element (banner, toast, modal) saying:
+“Auto-activating cashback in 3…2…1 — click here to cancel” Or
+“Activate cashback now → [button]”
+    4. If needed, you can implement a countdown (3→2→1) before redirect, as long as the countdown is visible, counts down in the UI, and the user can cancel or see that it’s happening.
+    5. Always let the user opt-out later (in settings or toggle) and make the auto behavior reversible.
+    6. In your extension listing/privacy docs, clearly disclose the affiliate monetization and redirection behavior.
+Don’t do background tabs that user doesn’t see.
+Don’t silently override cookies.
+Everything must be traceable and visible.
+    3. Respect existing affiliate attribution
+Don’t override someone’s affiliate tags or tracking codes already present (unless you’re absolutely sure it’s expired or invalid).
+    5. Always let user opt out or revoke
+User can disable auto activation.
+All activity should be transparent.

+## 15) Remove alarms permission and find alternatives
+Status: Completed — 2025-01-27

+Goal: Remove the `alarms` permission from the extension manifest to pass Chrome Web Store review, while maintaining all current functionality through alternative approaches.

+**Reference: Chrome Web Store Rejection (Item ID: fneoceodefiieccfcapkjanllehpogpj)**
+> "Requesting but not using the following permission(s): alarms.
+Remove the unused permission(s) listed above from your manifest file.
+Request access to the narrowest permissions necessary to implement your Product's features or services.
+Don't attempt to 'future proof' your Product by requesting a permission that might benefit services or features that have not yet been implemented."

+### Implementation Details

+Completed: 2025-01-27 — commit `[TBD]` (feat: remove alarms permission and replace with event-driven alternatives)

+### Additional Permission Cleanup

+Completed: 2025-10-10 — commit `[TBD]` (feat: remove unused webRequest permission for Chrome Web Store compliance)

+- **Replaced alarm-based cache cleanup** with event-driven triggers:
+  - Cache cleanup now runs on service worker startup, tab activation, and navigation events
+  - Throttled to run at most once per hour to prevent excessive execution
+  - Uses `cleanupIfNeeded()` wrapper with 24-hour throttling for actual cleanup operations
+- **Replaced alarm-based cache preload** with activity-based preloading:
+  - Preload runs on service worker startup and install
+  - Popup can trigger preload via `CACHE_PRELOAD_REQUEST` message
+  - Popular merchants are preloaded for improved performance
+- **Removed HTML scraper entirely** (deals-scraper.ts):
+  - Eliminated 1,330+ lines of unused HTML scraping code
+  - Merchant discovery now uses only fast API endpoints
+  - Fixed function name conflicts and performance issues
+  - No more tab flashing or continuous tab creation/removal
+- **Analytics system unchanged**: Already used `setInterval` instead of alarms
+- **Removed alarms permission** from manifest and updated documentation
+- **All functionality preserved**: Cache cleanup, preload, and analytics work identically to before

+### Success Criteria Met
+- ✅ Extension no longer requests alarms permission
+- ✅ All cache cleanup operations work via event-driven triggers
+- ✅ Cache preload maintains performance benefits
+- ✅ Analytics delivery unchanged (already event-driven)
+- ✅ No performance degradation or reliability issues

+### 2) Voucher analytics (events only)

+Completed: 2025-10-09 — commit `6bb5ac3` (feat(analytics): add voucher events; GA guidance)

+- Implemented events (GA4 Measurement Protocol)
+  - `voucher_detected`, `voucher_panel_shown`, `voucher_view`, `voucher_click`, `voucher_used`
+  - Key parameters: `domain`, `partner_name`, `provider_reference_id`, `rate`, `country`, `ext_version`
+- Key events designated: `voucher_click`, `voucher_used`
+- BI export and dashboards remain pending (tracked in active item 2)
+### 3) Anonymous (not logged in) behaviors

+Status: Completed — 2025-01-27

+Goal: Ensure utility without a session.

+- Popup
+  - When not logged in, tapping the icon should still show eligible deals for the current site.
+- Reminders
+  - Checkout reminder and cashback activation reminder should trigger based on detection rules, gated by blacklist and user settings.
+- Success criteria
+  - Anonymous users see deals and prompts (unless blacklisted); no errors requiring login.

+#### Implementation Details

+Completed: 2025-01-27 — commit `21d0ef3` (feat(anonymous): enable anonymous user behaviors for popup and reminders)

+- Removed session guard from popup deal loading to allow anonymous users to view deals
+- Added analytics tracking for anonymous user interactions (`anonymous_deals_viewed`, `anonymous_login_clicked`)
+- Added `ANALYTICS_TRACK` message handler in background script
+- Reduced popup vertical padding by 50% for improved UX
+- Verified reminder systems already work for anonymous users (checkout detection, cashback reminders)
+- Anonymous users can now see deals in popup, receive reminders, and interact with extension without authentication
+- Foundation ready for blacklist integration (Roadmap Item 1) and anonymous clickouts (Roadmap Item 4)

+---
+### 11) Enforce country-scoped deals (vouchers and online cashback)

+Completed: 2025-10-13 — commit `ea32a5d`

+- Vouchers: filtered by visited domain country; voucher product URLs localized via `getVoucherLocaleForCountry()`.
+- Online cashback: filtered by user account country (from `user-info`), not visited domain country.
+- Added analytics for mismatches and voucher filters: `deal_country_mismatch`, `voucher_country_filtered_out`.
+- Updated roadmap to reflect service rule: online cashback by user country.

+---

 ### 9) Investigate visible woolsocks.eu tabs (open/close) and alternatives

 Status: Completed — 2025-10-09